-Each year, shortly after the State of the Union Address, the president submits a budget request to Congress, which includes the administration’s desired federal revenue and spending levels for each federal program, including federal early learning and child care initiatives.
+Each year, shortly after the State of the Union Address, the President submits a budget request to Congress.
+This request includes the administration’s desired federal revenue and spending levels for each federal program, including federal early learning and child care initiatives.
 Congress then sets the total level of discretionary funding for the upcoming fiscal year in its concurrent congressional budget resolution.
-Once Congress establishes this total amount for discretionary funding, referred to as the 302a allocation, the House and Senate Appropriations Committees work to divide the 302a allocation amongst the 12 appropriations subcommittees.
+Once Congress establishes this total amount of discretionary funding, the House and Senate Appropriations Committees work to divide the allocations amongst the 12 appropriations subcommittees.